-Cork’s iconic English Market has been trading since 1788.
-One of the oldest and best covered markets in Europe, it has survived famine, flood, war, fires, and multiple recessions to remain a strong part of Cork’s retail and commercial centre.
-A building of architectural significance, it is also valued as a heritage asset and tourist attraction.
+Cork’s iconic English market has been trading since 1788.
+One of the oldest and certainly the best covered market in Europe, it has survived famine, flood, war, fires, and multiple recessions to remain a strong part of Cork’s retail environment.